upcoming

 Stay updated with our upcoming events.

-Michael Saini’s work, particularly on “trust”, equips family law professionals with practical, evidence-based tools for navigating conflict and supporting cooperative outcomes.
-By framing trust as something that can be assessed, built, damaged, and repaired, his research offers concrete strategies for mediation, co-parenting planning, and high-conflict cases
+Michael Saini’s work, particularly on “trust”, equips family law professionals with practical, evidence-based approaches for navigating conflict and supporting cooperative outcomes.
+By framing trust as something that can be assessed, built, damaged, and repaired, his research offers concrete strategies for mediation, co-parenting planning, and high-conflict cases.

 Together, these approaches help professionals move beyond adversarial dynamics toward more child-focused, trauma-informed, and sustainable resolutions.